 Further, the seller must pay real estate capital gains tax if a gain is realised by the transfer of the property.
 The capital gains tax, the amount of which largely depends on the duration of the ownership, varies from canton to canton.
-The range of applicable rates is therefore large and may vary between 0 (in the canton of Geneva after a duration of ownership exceeding 25 years) and 60 per cent (for short-term capital gains in the cantons of Zurich, Zug and Basel City).
-In most cantons the payment of the tax is secured by a public-law mortgage right on the property.
+The range of applicable rates is therefore large and may vary between 10 and 60 per cent.
+In most Cantons the payment of the tax is secured by a public-law mortgage right on the property.
 Hence, a purchaser must be certain that the seller pays the tax.